zucchinidev/tourOfHeroes/README.md

 The QuickStart documentation doesn't discuss testing.
 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.

-These tools are configured for specific conventions described below.

-*It is unwise and rarely possible to run the application, the unit tests, and the e2e tests at the same time.
-We recommend that you shut down one before starting another.*

 ### Unit Tests
 TypeScript unit-tests are usually in the `app` folder.
 Their filenames must end in `.spec`.

-Look for the example `app/app.component.spec.ts`.
+Look for the example `app/root/app.component.spec.ts`.
 Add more `.spec.ts` files as you wish; we configured karma to find them.

 Run it with `npm test`